AlexeyLunyakov/Data-Structures-Course-Prac-2/README.md

 Practical work on the subject Structures and data processing algorithms

 ## Practice №1.
 Bitwise operations and their application.
+Target.
+Gaining skills in applying bitwise operations in algorithms.

 ## Practice №2 External data structures: text and binary files.
+Target.
+Gain skills in using C++ file streams to manage text and binary files.

 ## Practice №3 Using a hash table to look up data in a binary file with fixed-length records.
+Target.
+Get skills in designing hash tables and applying them when searching for data in other data structures (files).

 ## Practice №4 Nonlinear data structures. binary tree.
 Target.
 Obtaining skills and abilities to develop and implement operations on a binary tree data structure.